Nikhilsha/scanning-of-wifi-mac-address-using-arduino-and-esp-8266/README.md

 3) Burn code in arduino to scan all wi-fi names.

-4) To check MAC address of wi-fi devices uncommrnt line in code
+4) To check MAC address of wi-fi devices uncommrnt line 32 in given code.

+5) To get names according to MAC address you have to prestore data in comparision() function.

 ```